-They told us it’s (NT$ 250) per bottle, and there are some specific items you can buy 2 get 1 free.
+They told us it’s $250 per bottle, and there are some specific items you can buy 2 get 1 free.

 We ordered a bottle of their German Wheat Beer.
 They were happy to come over and pour it in a glass that they provided.

 The craft beer here isn’t bad at all!
-It tasted pretty smooth despite being 4.5 Abv, and you could definitely taste the wheaty flavour.
+It tasted pretty smooth despite being 4.5 Abv, and you could taste the wheaty flavor.
 Next time, we’ll try something sweeter since we later spotted their honey beer.

 They serve a good range of high-end pub food here, so we ordered something that’ll go well with our drinks – the Truffle Fries!

-The fries was very crispy but had a lot of potato inside as they were pretty chunky.
+The fries were very crispy but had a lot of potatoes inside as they were pretty chunky.
 They come coated in parmesan cheese which had a strong and delicious taste.